 Our group works on development and pre-clinical evaluation of PSMA- and GRPR-targeting imaging agents.
-We have established collaboration with peptide chemists at Medicinal Chemistry Department for production of new tracers and with radiochemists at Biomedical Radiation Sciences and PET Center for development of the appropriate labeling methods.
+We have established collaboration with peptide chemists at Medicinal Chemistry Department for production of new tracers and with radiochemists at Institute of Immunology, Genetics and Pathology, Preclinical PET-MRI Platform and PET Center at Uppsala Hospital for development of the appropriate labeling methods.